 Our XXX training course is regulation compliant, and our online version fulfills classroom training requirements.
 Each class contains sections on CPR and AED procedures.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
-In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by CSA.
+In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by Canada.

 Estimated Training Length: Because everyone learns and progresses at different speeds, the amount of time you spend taking this training will vary.
 However, the estimated time for this training is 30 – 60 minutes.

 SOR/86-304, 16.7 – First Aid Supplies and Equipment

 In one year alone, 475,000 Americans dies from cardiac arrest.
 (AHA)

 Nearly 45% of out-of-hospital cardiac arrest victims survived when bystander CPR was administered.
 (AHA)

 Immediate CPR and early defibrillation with an AED can more than double a victim’s chance of survival.
 (New England Journal of Medicine)